Introduction

 Enabling Server Validation for 2.9.13 through 2.9.16

-Note: If Server Validation is implemented for 2.9.13 through 2.9.16, this registry entry should be removed when upgrading to 2.9.17.
+Important: If Server Validation is implemented for versions 2.9.13 through 2.9.16, this registry entry should be removed when upgrading to version 2.9.17

 Name